iceproductions/js-binary/README.md

 # JS Binary

 Encode/decode to a custom binary format, much more compact and faster than JSON/BSON.
 Now with safe `Buffer`s and with typescript type definitions.
+Also allows to pass custom Buffer class to be used (allows browser usage).
 Everything else remains compatible with the original `js-binary` package (meaning you can encode with this library and decode with `js-binary` and vice-versa).

 ## Install